-community places with neighborhoods, activity centers, and other community space H. Utilizing shade features such as canopy trees to regulate temperature and impro comfort of outdoor spaces.
-Landscaping medians, etc. ective 4 Block Level Standards for Mixed Use Development.
-Promote integrated, mixed u developments by ensuring each site and development plan provides for a variety of us and design features.
-Policy 4.1 Active Public Realm and Mixed Use Developments.
-Promote engaged communities the foster an active public realm and mixed use developments by encouraging: A. Multi-purpose, mixed use developments which seamlessly blend residenti business, and civic uses together.
-B. Building exteriors that face the public street and civic spaces.
-C. Outdoor seating areas, arcades not supporting habitable space, and colonnades.
-D. Integrated natural and built environmental features.
-Policy 4.2 Human Scale Buildings and Streetscapes.
-Promote human scale buildings a streetscapes in which people feel comfortable interacting with the public realm.
-Hum scale buildings and streetscapes are defined as buildings and streetscapes that a compatible with human dimensions and acceptable to public perception a comprehension in terms of the size, height, bulk, and/or massing of buildings, streetscape the streetscapes of the built environment.
-Development features the promote human scale include: Policy A. Tiered building heights that define street public space, tapered massing of structure and creation of a sense of enclosure.
-B. Upper floor balconies.
-C. Eroded building corners on buildings with corner lots.
-D. Entry porches, stoops, and upper floor balconies and windows.
-E. Recessed entrances, entry plazas, and courtyards.
-F. Multiple building entrances oriented to, and interacting, with the street.
-4.3 Design Features.
-Promote community character by encouraging development projects include district architectural and landscape design features including: A. Varied building designs, colors, facades, and rooflines; within the architectural styling.
-B. Landscaping and hardscaping designs that include a street level tree canopy, varied of low plants and landscape materials, coordinated street furnishings, and a with palette of colors and textures.
-C. Well-designed street windows along business corridors and main streets.
+Establishing a convenient, safe, and accessible urban trail system which connec community places with neighborhoods, activity centers, and other community spaces Utilizing shade features such as canopy trees to regulate temperature and improv comfort of outdoor spaces. andscaping medians, etc.

+Block Level Standards for Mixed Use Development.
+Promote integrated, mixed use developments by ensuring each site and development plan provides for a variety of uses and design features.

+- Active Public Realm and Mixed Use Developments.
+Promote engaged communities that oster an active public realm and mixed use developments by encouraging: - Multi-purpose, mixed use developments which seamlessly blend residential business, and civic uses together. - Building exteriors that face the public street and civic spaces. - Outdoor seating areas, arcades not supporting habitable space, and colonnades. - Integrated natural and built environmental features. - treetscapes in which people feel comfortable interacting with the public realm.
+Huma cale buildings and streetscapes are defined as buildings and streetscapes that are ompatible with human dimensions and acceptable to public perception and omprehension in terms of the size, height, bulk, and/or massing of buildings, streetscape atures, and other components of the built environment.
+Development features that omote human scale include: - Tiered building heights that define street public space, tapered massing of structures, and creation of a sense of enclosure.
+Upper floor balconies.

+- Eroded building corners on buildings with corner lots - Entry porches, stoops, and upper floor balconies and windows. - Recessed entrances, entry plazas, and courtyards. - Multiple building entrances oriented to, and interacting, with the street. - Design Features.
+Promote community character by encouraging development projects to ne design features ind - /aried building designs, colors, facades, and rooflines; within the architectural style Landscaping and hardscaping designs that include a street level tree canopy, variety of low plants and landscape materials, coordinated street furnishings, and a wide palette of colors and textures.